steadybit/docs-public/content/getting-started/1-kubernetes.md

 ### Step 2.2 - DaemonSet YAML

-In our steadybit platform you will find in the section `.../settings/agents/setup` all details to install agents in your system.
+In our steadybit platform you will find under section `.../settings/agents/setup` all details to install agents in your system.
 Please select the Kubernetes tab and copy the YAML file prepared there.

 ![install steadybit agent](img-1-k8s/k8s-daemonset-agent.png)